Personal Protective Wear

 In addition to protecting your employees from high-heat environments, you can also purchase gear to keep them as highly visible as possible.
 This way, they're always clearly identifiable and conspicuous, even in low-light conditions.

-Moreover, if your team members are regularly exposed to adverse weather conditions, you can also outfit them in weather proof PPE to make sure they stay as dry and warm as possible.
+Moreover, if your team members are regularly exposed to adverse weather conditions, you can also outfit them in weatherproof personal protective wear to make sure they stay as dry and warm as possible.

 6. Hand Protection